dougeby/IntuneDocs/intune/device-features-configure.md

 ## Web Content Filter

-These settings can use Apple’s built in AutoFilter algorithm to evaluate web pages, and block adult content and adult language.
+These settings can use Apple’s built-in AutoFilter algorithm to evaluate web pages, and block adult content and adult language.
 You can also create a list of allowed web links and restricted web links.
 For example, you can allow only `contoso` web sites to open.

 For a list of the settings you can configure in Intune, see [Web content filter on iOS](ios-device-features-settings.md#web-content-filter-settings).